bcgov/CIT/docs/data/POWERBI_REPORTS_DATA_SOURCES.md

 # 📊 Power BI Report Data Flow

 We have 2 main report segments in Power BI at the moment:
+This document provides an understanding of the **data tables directly used** by each report page.

 - **Overview**
   Has 5 pages: